aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Thu Sep 18 05:09:19 2025
+Last update: Fri Sep 19 05:09:31 2025

 ### Let's play! 🎮